Course I – Socrates on Trial: Examining the Examined Life

 - The Examined Life: Knowledge, Wisdom, Virtue, Calling (Western Civilization)

 - The Mystery of the Infinite (Discrete Mathematics)

 - Citizenship: On Earth as it is in Heaven?
 (Western Civilization)

-- Hope in Dark Times: How Goodness Prevails in The Lord of the Rings (Theology/Literature)
+- Confronting Dragons: How Goodness Prevails in The Lord of the Rings (Theology/Literature)